NatWeiss/RapidGame/README.md

 	Assets/ - The game assets and Javascript files lib/ - A symlink to the prebuilt cocos2d-x libraries and cocos2d-js Projects/ - The project files for the game
-	Server/ - The server which provides an API and serves files for the HTML5 version of the game (only for cocos2d-js projects)
+	Server/ - The server which provides an API and serves files for the HTML5 version of the game (cocos2d-js only)

 Inside the project files there are other differences.
 Take the Xcode project as an example.
 The normal cocos2d-js project is setup to build all of cocos2d-x, depends on several sub-projects (Targets > Build Phases > Target Dependencies) and references several **User Header Search Paths** (example: `$(SRCROOT)/../../js-bindings/cocos2d-x`) within the `frameworks` folder.